hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 Deadlines for Class Primers and Integrated Problems are listed on Canvas.
 In cases of apparent conflict between dates (different dates on a description page and different in the calendar), always assume that the Course Calendar is right.

 ### Intellectual Property

+Course content is copyrighted by the instructor.
+Students are prohibited from feeding course content to any AI tool.
+Students are not allowed to take pictures of the content written on the whiteboard or shared on slides and feed it to an AI tool.

 Students are prohibited from any unauthorized recording, dissemination, or publication of any academic presentation, including any online classroom instruction, for any commercial purpose.
 In addition, students may not record or use virtual/online instruction in any manner that would violate copyright law.
 Students are to use all online/virtual instruction exclusively for the educational purpose of the online class in which it is provided.
 Students may not re-record any online recordings or post any online recordings on any other format (e.g., electronic, video, social media, audio recording, web page, internet, hard paper copy, etc.) for any purpose without the explicit written permission of the faculty member providing the instruction.
 Exceptions to disability-related accommodations will be addressed by Services for Students with Disabilities (SSD), working in conjunction with the student and the faculty member.